 10. Island of Sweet Pies and Soldiers – Sara Ackerman

 In 1944, the war in the Pacific was at its peak.
 Violet Iverson and her daughter, Ella, were trying the stay together during this difficult time after her husband vanished abruptly.

-Violet was suspicious about his loyalties to her family.
-On the other hand, she suspects Ella knows something about her father, but she is terrified to talk about it.
+Violet was suspicious about his loyalty to her family, and she suspects Ella knows something about her father, but she is terrified to talk about it.

-The story is set in Hawaii in a tropical region and gives a fresh perspective of World War II and of females’ friendship.
+This is a tantalizing story set in Hawaii in a tropical region and gives a fresh perspective of World War II and of two strong females’ growing relationship.